Chapter 6:

 “Oh!
 Don’t worry about replacing them, really!” he shakes his head in reassurance.

 “But—"He interrupts her with frantic waving of one hand, the other supporting the telescope he insisted on carrying, “It’s fine, it’s fine, I promise!
-I have a couple spares at home and that one was falling apart already!”
+I have spares at home and that one was falling apart already!”

 She feels uncomfortable accepting his forgiveness, and insists on doing something else, still not feeling fully redeemed.
 She points to the large telescope cradled in his arms, “at least let me carry that for you, it looks real heavy.”

+After a few more kilometers, the two finally make it to Youta’s home.
 “Are you going to be okay getting back to your house?”
 Youta asks, taking back the telescope from her.

 “Yeah, my place isn’t too far from here.”
 She pauses thoughtfully, “good luck, man.
 I know you’ll be the best astrophysicist ever.”

-He laughs bashfully and then they wave goodbye to each other.
+He laughs bashfully, and then they wave goodbye to each other.

 “Ah.”
 She stops momentarily, just realizing she wasn’t able to complete her second objective for the bucket list.
-Oh well, there’s always tomorrow, and she knows exactly where to start.
+Oh well, there’s always tomorrow.
+And she knows exactly where to start.

 Blocking the noise turns out to help a lot, and the cars passing alongside her make her feel as though she has company.
 Within a few minutes of speed walking, she had crossed the bridge, and the sound of the ocean waves felt significantly less suffocating.

-Exhaling a cold breath, she tilts her chin upwards and observes what few stars dot the now completely black sky.
-A newfound appreciation for the cosmos now sparkles within her.
+Exhaling a cold breath, she tilts her chin upwards and observes what few stars dot the now completely black sky, a newfound appreciation for the cosmos now sparkling within her.
 Her stargazing is interrupted by what looks like a bird popping into her field of vision.
-That is until she realizes it’s much closer than when it first appeared.
+That is until she realizes it’s much closer than that.

 A soft laugh escapes her when she recognizes the butterfly from before.
 It leads her eyes away practicing the same circling dance as when she first encountered it.
-She follows it with her phone light until it leads her into a nearby patch of grass on the side of the road.
-It flutters rest on top of a bunch of clovers.
+She follows it with her phone light until it leads her into a nearby patch of grass on the side of the road, it flutters to a stop.